ronkok/Hurmet/docs/manual.md

 sum(_a_, _b_, _c_, …), product(_a_, _b_, _c_, …), length(_a_, _b_, _c_, …), range(_a_, _b_, _c_, …), mean(_a_, _b_, _c_, …), variance(_a_, _b_, _c_, …), stddev(_a_, _b_, _c_, …)

-: Functions that accumulate a result from a list of arguments.
+: Functions that accumulate a result from a list of arguments or a vector.
   Real numbers only.

+sum(_M_, _n_)

+: Takes a matrix and sums either the rows or the columns.\
+  `sum(𝐌, 1)` will sum the columns and return a row vector.\
+  `sum(𝐌, 2)` will sum the rows and return a column vector.

 transpose(_M_)